2014 SPRING BASEBALL REGISTRATION

-Early Registration will be held at the Walnut clubhouse every Wednesday and Friday from 6:30pm to 8:00pm and Saturday from 10:00am to 12:00pm
+Early Registration will be held at the Pasadena clubhouse every Monday, Wednesday from 6:30pm to 8:00pm and Saturday from 10:00am to 12:00pm

 ** A copy of your child's birth certificate is required to register **

 ** A $30 fundraiser fee is due at time of registration **

 1. When will the season start?
 Typically tryouts are held sometime

 Practices start immediately afterwards and the games start by the 3rd

 2. If my son or daughter has never played before will he play?
 Yes, Pasadena Lakes

 Optimist has a must play rule for all its in house Baseball Players

 coaches cannot sit a player due to his ability.